-Garment technologists oversee every stage of garment production, from design to manufacture.
-They are involved in choosing the correct fabric, and making sure production remains within budget.
+Garment or textile technologists oversee every stage of garment production, from sourcing the correct fabrics, to design then manufacture.
+They are involved in choosing the correct fabric ensuring it is fit for purpose, and making sure production remains within budget.
 They work closely alongside designers, pattern cutters and buyers.

 You could be:

 researching and sourcing new synthetic fibres and fabrics

 testing fibres, yarns and fabrics for properties such as strength, colour fastness or crease resistance